Indian peace medal: Indian peace medals today

 By the 1840s, Indian peace medals had come to be known as a "presidential series" for which there was growing interest.
 The federal mint in Philadelphia started collecting dies for the previously issued medals.
 This began the practice of striking bronze replicas of medals for presentation to government officials or historical societies.
 Production of the bronze medals began in 1842 with the Jefferson medal.
 The dies of the Washington and John Adams medals were missing during initial production, however.
 The John Adams die was not collected until 1878, and the George Washington die was ultimately reproduced in 1903, completing the series.

 The American Numismatic Society in New York has the most extensive collection of Indian peace medals, containing an example of nearly every medal issued.
 The Smithsonian Institution in Washington, D.C. has a similarly large collection.
-Significant medal collections may be found in the Denver Natural History Museum, the Gilcrease Institute of American History and Art, the Henry Ford Museum, and the Massachusetts Historical Society.
+Significant medal collections may be found in the Denver Museum of Nature and Science, the Gilcrease Institute of American History and Art, the Henry Ford Museum, and the Massachusetts Historical Society.
 Other locations, including the Arizona Pioneer's Historical Society, Boston Museum of Fine Arts, Brooklyn Museum, and the Chicago Historical Society, have smaller collections.
 A number of peace medals also belong to private collectors.